OCA/l10n-netherlands/l10n_nl_tax_statement/readme/CONFIGURE.rst

 If your Company adopts the *Factuurstelsel* system for the accounting, also install the module ``l10n_nl_tax_invoice_basis`` (for more information about the installation and configuration of that module, check the README file).

+The user must belong to the *Show Full Accounting Features* group, to be able to access the `Invoicing -> Configuration -> Accounting -> NL BTW Tags` menu.